-- 18. Optional: Select the Lifecycle environment. - 19.
-Optional: Select the Ignore errors option if you want to ignore subscription manager errors. - 20.
-Optional: Select the Force option if you want to remove any katello-ca-consumer rpms before registration and run subscription-manager with the --force argument. - 21.
-Click the Generate button. - 22.
-Copy the generated curl command. - 23.
+- 18. In the Activation Keys field, enter one or more activation keys to assign to hosts. - 19.
+Optional: Select the Lifecycle environment. - 20.
+Optional: Select the Ignore errors option if you want to ignore subscription manager errors. - 21.
+Optional: Select the Force option if you want to remove any katello-ca-consumer rpms before registration and run subscription-manager with the --force argument. - 22.
+Click the Generate button. - 23.
+Copy the generated curl command. - 24.
 On the host that you want to register, run the curl command as root.